Topological signature of the quantum nature of gravity from the Pancharatnam phase in dual Stern-Gerlach interferometers: Pancharatnam phase

-{\it Pancharatnam phase:} I apply the quantum kinematic theory of Ref.\,\cite{mukunda} to compute the Pancharatnam phase, assuming the semiclassical or quantum behavior of the dual SG interferometer system.
-When the system wave function evolves from $0$ to $t$ the Pancharatnam phase can be obtained from the Bargmann invariant which is given by
+I apply the quantum kinematic theory of Ref.\,\cite{mukunda} to compute the Pancharatnam phase, by assuming semiclassical or quantum behavior of the dual SGI.
+The semiclassical and quantum phases, $\Phi_C$ and $\Phi_Q$ are respectively given by (see Methods),